 During the interview, be prepared to discuss your courses, your extracurricular experiences, and your reasons for applying to the college (and be specific!).
 Here are some questions that you may encounter on interview day:

-• If you could change one thing about your current school, what would it be?
+- If you could change one thing about your high school what would it be?

-5. Questions you should be prepared to ask.
+5. College interview questions you should be prepared to ask.

 You should also come with several questions of your own that will help you to learn more about the college and simultaneously demonstrate to your rep that you have done your college research.
 Here are some questions that you might consider asking:

-• What distinguishes your college from other comparable colleges?
+- How does your college differ from other comparable colleges?

 As you practice responding to the above questions, avoid the temptation to memorize or script your answers.
 The best interviews proceed like a good conversation, so be yourself and be sincere.

-7. Remember etiquette.
-When the big day arrives, make sure you’re on time.
-Dress appropriately (business casual), shake hands, and maintain eye contact throughout the meeting; as presentation is also key to a successful interview.
+When the big day arrives, make sure you’re on time to your virtual platform.
+Dress appropriately (at least from the waist-up), have a clean (or at least appropriate background (for video chat), and maintain eye contact throughout the meeting; as presentation is also key to a successful interview.

 Finally, it’s important to realize that your admissions rep is just as anxious to impress you as you are to impress her.
 So, relax and use your college interview as an opportunity to enter into great conversation, learn a bit more about your prospective school, and your intangible awesomeness is certain to shine through.